 VERSATILE THERMOPOLYMERS FOR TAILORED INDUSTRIAL UNIT HANDLING APPLICATIONS – Food and Beverage, Bottling and Canning, Packaging and Conveying, Materials Handling.

 FASTER means HOTTER, and in reality some traditional construction materials used in factories just can’t take it…

-The high demands on components in processing plants mean high frictional heat, more wear, increasingly aggressive and hotter cleaning cycles to turn lines around faster as well as lubrication issues.
+The high demands on components in unit handling processing plants mean high frictional heat, more wear, increasingly aggressive and hotter cleaning cycles to turn lines around faster as well as lubrication issues.
 The results…

 Unforeseen part failures from higher wear, a rise in maintenance costs and plants not running at optimum capacity.
 Higher temperatures mean more dimensional change in traditional parts causing mating parts to buckle or gap.
 The knock on effect is poor ﬁt, leakage and food collecting in the gaps between parts.

 KEY INDUSTRY DRIVERS ARE:

 But pushing for MORE & FASTER results in:

 - Higher line speeds and temperatures – higher output.